Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Introduction

-To generate high-quality Markov chains for posterior sampling, an MCMC method must be capable of agile transversal of the posterior landscape.
-This often requires intelligent MCMC proposal designs using either (i) the local curvature of the posterior landscape, or (ii) a surrogate PtO map.
-These two approaches represent two major but mostly separated developments of MCMC method for infinite-dimensional Bayesian inversion: (i) \textit{geometric MCMC} methods with proposals that adapt to posterior local geometry \cite{girolami2011riemann, martin2012stochastic, law2014proposals, bui2014solving, lan2016emulation, beskos2017geometric, lan2019adaptive} and (ii) \textit{delayed-acceptance (DA) MCMC} methods with proposals utilizing MCMC methods targeting the surrogate posterior \cite{christen2005markov, efendiev2006preconditioning, lykkegaard2023multilevel}.
-However, high quality comes with a high cost.
-For geometric MCMC, extracting posterior local geometry requires computing the \textit{Jacobian} of the PtO map) through repetitively solving linear sensitivity or adjoint problems of the computational model at each chain position.
+To generate high-quality Markov chains for posterior sampling, an MCMC method must be capable of agile exploration of the posterior landscape.
+This often requires intelligent MCMC proposal designs using either (i) the local curvature of the posterior landscape or (ii) a surrogate PtO map.
+These two approaches represent two major but mostly distinct developments of MCMC methods for infinite-dimensional BIPs: (i) \textit{geometric MCMC} methods with proposals that adapt to posterior local geometry \citep{girolami2011riemann, martin2012stochastic, law2014proposals, bui2014solving, lan2016emulation, beskos2017geometric, lan2019adaptive} and (ii) \textit{delayed-acceptance (DA) MCMC} methods with proposals informed by the surrogate posterior \citep{christen2005markov, efendiev2006preconditioning, lykkegaard2023multilevel}.
+However, high quality comes at a high cost.
+For geometric MCMC, exploiting posterior local geometry requires computing the \textit{Jacobian} of the PtO map through solutions of sensitivity or adjoint problems of the PDEs at each chain position.
 In practice, the accumulated cost of these linear solves often overwhelms their benefit.
-For DA MCMC, constructing a data-driven surrogate of the nonlinear PtO map with infinite-dimensional input space may necessitate a large number of offline (prior to MCMC) model simulations to achieve a meaningful online (during MCMC) acceleration.
+Moreover, for DA MCMC, constructing a data-driven surrogate of the nonlinear PtO map with infinite-dimensional parameter space may necessitate a large number of offline (prior to MCMC) model solutions to achieve a substantial online (during MCMC) acceleration.

 \begin{remark} Here, we use Jacobian as a generic term that refers to the derivative of the observable vector with respect to the parameter function.
 However, there are multiple definitions of differentiability for nonlinear mappings in function spaces.
 We provide precise names and definitions for the derivatives and Jacobians of the PtO map in \cref{subsec:stochastic_derivative,subsec:hs_matrix}. \end{remark}